Social media stocks slump as Twitter, Snap warn of dire ad spending

 Investors are bracing for the slowest global revenue growth in the history of the social media sector as Apple Inc's AAPL.O privacy changes further cloud outlook.

-Meta and Alphabet are slated to post quarterly results next week, while Pinterest is set to report second-quarter results on Aug.
-1.
+Attention now turns to quarterly reports from mega-cap firms Meta and Alphabet next week.
+Some analysts believe the drop in their share prices reflects what is likely to be a subdued report.

+"While more revenue cuts for advertising stocks are likely, we think Alphabet has more relative revenue stability given breadth of advertisers, more expense flexibility than most peers," analysts at Bank of American Global Research said.

-(Reporting by Medha Singh and Akash Sriram in Bengaluru; Editing by Shounak Dasgupta)
+(Reporting by Medha Singh and Akash Sriram in Bengaluru; Editing by Shounak Dasgupta and Shailesh Kuber)

 ((Medha.Singh@thomsonreuters.com; https://twitter.com/medhasinghs))